cordero7ai/Getting-and-Cleaning-Data-Course-Project/README.md

     averages for each mean and std varibles for all activities performed by all subjects.

--   alldata.txt : contains all the train and test data and two extra columns for activities and subject id.

 -   tidydata.txt : contains all the averages for all mean and std variables and two extra columns for activities and subject id.